attilammagyar/ai-cat/README.md

     endif

     if l:is_ai_conversation
-        " Run the conversation through the filter, and put the cursor at the " beginning of the last AI, AI Reasoning, or User block or to the end " if none of them can be found.
+        " Run the conversation through ai-cat, and put the cursor at the " beginning of the last AI, AI Reasoning, or User block or to the end " if none of them can be found.

-        execute l:ai_filter_cmd
+        execute l:ai_cat_cmd

         if v:shell_error != 0
             undo